The Debt

 Story & Plot Summary: The Debt

-Quick Plot Summary: The Debt is a Drama, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2010, The Debt is a Drama, Thriller film directed by John Madden.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Helen Mirren.

 Story Breakdown